Kazakhstan: Banking

 The banking sector in Kazakhstan experienced a boom-and-bust cycle in the early 21st century.
 Following a period of rapid growth during the mid-2000s, the industry collapsed in 2008 due to the 2008 financial crisis.
 Several major banks, including BTA Bank J.S.C. and Alliance Bank, defaulted shortly thereafter.
 In the aftermath, the sector underwent significant contraction and restructuring, with total system-wide loans declining from 59% of GDP in 2007 to 39% by 2011.
-To stabilise the sector, the National Bank of Kazakhstan introduced a deposit insurance scheme as part of broader reforms.
+To stabilize the sector, the National Bank of Kazakhstan introduced a deposit insurance scheme as part of broader reforms.
 During this period, several international banks operated in Kazakhstan, including RBS, Citibank, and HSBC.
 Additionally, foreign institutions such as South Korea's Kookmin Bank and Italy's UniCredit entered the Kazakh market through acquisitions and equity investments.

 Economic competitiveness

 According to the 2010–11 World Economic Forum in Global Competitiveness Report, Kazakhstan was ranked 72nd in the world in economic competitiveness.
 One year later, the Global Competitiveness Report ranked Kazakhstan 50th in most competitive markets.

 In the 2020 Doing Business Report by the World Bank, Kazakhstan ranked 25th globally and as the number one best country globally for protecting minority investors' rights.
 Kazakhstan achieved its goal of entering the top 50 most competitive countries in 2013 and has maintained its position in the 2014–2015 World Economic Forum Global Competitiveness Report that was published at the beginning of September 2014.
 Kazakhstan is ahead of other states in the CIS in almost all of the report's pillars of competitiveness, including institutions, infrastructure, macroeconomic environment, higher education and training, goods market efficiency, labour market development, financial market development, technological readiness, market size, business sophistication and innovation, lagging behind only in the category of health and primary education.
 The Global Competitiveness Index gives a score from 1 to 7 in each of these pillars, and Kazakhstan earned an overall score of 4.4.